thegreenwebfoundation/carbon.txt/README.md

 **1. Manual review for new domains** - just like with your own domain, we have a manual review step for any new domain delegating to one already trusted.
 New domains don't show as green until they have been added to an allow list for a given provider, or until a domain hash is made available when performing a lookup.
 More on domain hashes below.

-**2. Domain hashes for newly seen domains** -
+**2. Domain hashes for newly seen domains** - Domains are only automatically recognised as green if there is a matching domain hash available when they are submitted.
+Domain hashes rely on established, reassuringly boring technology that has been in use for years.

-Domain hashes are SHA256 hashes based on:

-1. the domain a lookup is being delegated to
-2. a secret shared that only the green web platform and the provider associated with the domain above has access to

-They are an optional part of either a TXT record or HTTP header, when delegating a lookup to carbon.txt file at a different domain.

 ### How do you handle globally distributed providers?

-This is a particularly tough question, but one that needs to be considered carefully.
 The internet is a distributed network by its very nature.
 And, many hosting providers - especially CDNs and edge compute services - will serve content from locations around the world.
 Some of these locations could be in regions that run entirely (or almost entirely) on green energy.

-Take the example of a small-scale datacentre operator with two locations - one in Iceland (100% renewable energy) and one in Germany (~50% renewable energy).
-One approach that could be taken here is that a hosting provider who uses this datacentre operator would add HTTP Headers _only_ to those requests which are served from the Iceland datacentre.

-We don’t yet have a genuinely good answer for how to handle this kind of situation, and are open to suggestions.
+At present, carbon.txt is designed to work at an organisational level, for organisations aiming to demonstrate that 100% of the carbon emissions associated with operating digital infrastructure have beenb accounted for.

+We are looking into ways to surface greater geographic resolution for location-based carbon intensity, to reflect the physical reality.
+If you're interested in collaborating, please  [get in touch](mailto:fershad@thegreenwebfoundation.org).